MattSymetry/compp/README.md

     else:  # HTTP status code 4XX/5XX
         print("Download failed: status code {}\n{}".format(r.status_code, r.text))
 ```
 The second function removes the camera of the imported 3D object.
-This was only needed because the API returns a GLB file which not only inclued the 3D object, but also a camera.
+This was only needed because the API returns a GLB file which not only included the 3D object, but also a camera.
 ```python
 def remove_latest_camera():
     # Get all the cameras in the scene